metadata toggle

 During therapy effective doses suppress the hypothalamo-pituitreal adrenal axis.
 Following cessation of treatment, signs of adrenal insufficiency extending to adrenocortical atrophy can arise and this may render the animal unable to deal adequately with stressful situations.
 Consideration should therefore be given to means of minimising problems of adrenal insufficiency following the withdrawal of treatment (for further information see standard texts).

-Use during pregnancy and lactation
+Use during pregnancy, lactation or lay

-Do not administer the product in pregnant females, except where the intention is to induce parturition.
+Do not administer the veterinary medicinal product in pregnant females, except where the intention is to induce parturition.
 Administration in early pregnancy is known to have caused foetal abnormalities in laboratory animals.
 Administration in late pregnancy is likely to cause abortion or early parturition in ruminants and may have a similar effect in other species.

 Use of the veterinary medicinal product in lactating cows may cause a reduction in milk yield.